Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 Eligible students are afforded the following rights:

 - Inspection.
-The right to inspect and review the student’s education records within 45 days after the day the College receives a request for access.
+The right to inspect and review the student’s education records within 45 days after the day the University receives a request for access.

 - Amendment.
 The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.